Natanlimap/Natanlimap/README.md

 - 🔭 I’m currently working on [Discord Bot in Python](https://github.com/Natanlimap/python-discord-bot)

-- 🌱 I’m currently learning **Django, Machine Learning and A.I**
+- 🌱 I’m currently learning **Machine Learning and A.I**

 - 🤝 I’m looking for help with [Discord Bot in Python](https://github.com/Natanlimap/python-discord-bot)

 - 👨‍💻 All of my projects are available at [https://github.com/Natanlimap](https://github.com/Natanlimap)

-- 💬 Ask me about **Dart, Flutter,Javascript, Next Js and Tailwind Css**
+- 💬 Ask me about **Dart, Flutter,Javascript, React js, Node js and Tailwind Css**

 - 📫 How to reach me **natanlimap@gmail.com**

 - 📄 Know about my experiences [I am currently working as a front-end developer at UFRN and I am developing a django application with the team in order to carry out the epidemiological monitoring of the state of Rio Grande do Norte.
 In addition to this project, I have worked with several website projects (using different frameworks) and mobile applications (mainly in flutter).](I am currently working as a front-end developer at UFRN and I am developing a django application with the team in order to carry out the epidemiological monitoring of the state of Rio Grande do Norte.
 In addition to this project, I have worked with several website projects (using different frameworks) and mobile applications (mainly in flutter).)

-- ⚡ Fun fact **I am passionate about working with python.
+- ⚡ Fun fact **I am passionate about working with javascript.
 I feel I can do so much with little effort**

 <h3 align="left">Connect with me:</h3>
 <p align="left">